renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 _Back to [Sample Evidences](#8-sample-evidences)_

 * #### CAN Example 3: Transmission using Interrupts (ISRs)
 Hardware board transmits (Tx) an 8-byte single message with ID 0x123 and specified Data payload: 01 02 03 04 05 06 11 12.
-Savvy CAN receiving (Rx) the data, evertime having byte 1 and 8 increased by value of 0x1 as per the example intentional behavior.
+Savvy CAN receiving (Rx) the data, everytime having byte 1 and 8 increased by value of 0x1 as per the example intentional behavior.

 ![CAN_Example3_Transmission_using_Interrupts.png](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/blob/main/Images/CAN_Driver_examples_results_screenshots/CAN_Example3_Transmission_using_Interrupts.png)